Nepal sets to resume flights from August 17

 Tourism is the key to the foreign currency earning sector in Nepal.
 With four months of complete lockdown, tourism is about to collapse.
 Even with the decision to resume national and international flights in Nepal from August 17, we can hardly say the state will be prepared enough to welcome foreigners.

-The Government initially planned to reopen flight service from 22nd July which was postponed to 5th of August.
-With the latest news, the new date for resumption of international and domestic flights in Nepal is confirmed.
-Yet, we are not sure how effective will this decision be when the time comes.
+The Government initially planned to reopen flight service from July 22, which was postponed to August 5.
+With the latest news, the date for the resumption of international and domestic flights in Nepal is confirmed.
+Yet, we are not sure how effective this decision will be when the time comes.

-Preparation and hefty exercise shall be done by the officials and ministers to maintain the new normal.
-As the airport is opening, there are major chances of entering a higher number of corona virus infected people.
+The officials and ministers shall do the preparation and hefty exercise to maintain the new normal.
+As the airport is opening, there are significant chances of entering a higher number of corona virus-infected people.

-For example, Bahamas reopened its border to tourist on July 1 turns out to be a regretful decision as there was an abrupt increase of corona cases with incoming travellers.
+For example, the Bahamas reopening its border to tourists on July 1 was a regretful decision as there was an abrupt increase of corona cases among incoming travelers.

-There has always been pros and cons in every situation.
-Opening borders may provide a positive opportunity to Nepal and its citizen but taking an immediate decision without setting fixed protocols might lag the country down.
+There have always been pros and cons in every situation.
+Opening borders may provide a positive opportunity to Nepal and its citizen, but taking an immediate decision without setting fixed protocols might lag the country down.

-We hope in three weeks, the Government comes strong enough with good problem handling system.
+We hope the Government will come strong enough in three weeks with a sound problem handling system.
 But what if the system fails?
 Can the country afford to face another phase of lockdown?
 Can we sustain tourism in Nepal?